-(1) For capital appreciation bonds, the accretion amounts are shown as interest payments in the year the bonds mature.
+10tal 54.954.019.014 55.995.189.289 58.929,208.303 5624.316.911 5594.154.880 51.218.471,791 510.147.680.094 (1) For capital appreciation bonds, the accretion amounts are shown as interest payments in the year the bonds mature.
 (2) Includes debt service on general obligation bonds which, although legally secured by the State's taxing authority, are expected to be repaid with sources outside of the State's general revenue fund.
-Does not include a contractual obligation with the U.S. Bureau of Rectamation in connection with the Palmetto Bend Reservoir (Phase I) on which the Water Development Board has a maximum potential obligation of \$43.3 million in principal (determined as of January 1, 1994).
-On May 31, 1995, the Texas Agricultural Finance Authority had outstanding \$18.5 million in general obligation commercial paper.
+Does not include a contractual obligation with the U.S. Bureau of Reclamation in connection with the Palmetro Bend Reservoir (Phase I) on which the Water Development Board has a maximum potential obligation of 543.3 million in principal (determined as of January 1, 1994).
+On May 31, 1995, the Texas Agricultural Finance Authority had outstanding S18.5 million in general obligation commercial paper.
 The debt service on the commercial paper is not included in the figures shown in this table.
 Debt service is not known since the paper will be refunded periodically.
 It is anticipated that the Authority's program will not rely on the State's general revenue for debt service.

-The Texas Public Finance Authority general obligation debt service is not known since the paper will be refunded periodically.
-It is anticipated that the Authority's general obligation commercial paper outstanding as of May 31, 1995.
-The figures assume the commercial paper will be outstanding for approximately three years and then converted to long-term fixed-rate bonds.
-On May 31, 1995.
-The figures assume the commercial paper will be outstanding for approximately three years and then converted to long-term fixed-rate bonds.
-On May 31, 1995.
-The Texas Public Finance Authority also had \$49.1 million in non-general obligation commercial paper outstanding.
-The Veterans Land and Housing Assistance Bonds debt service figures include the estimated payments on \$69.6 million of variable rate debt outstanding as of May 31, 1995.
-Of the variable rate debt. \$10 million is tax exempt variable rate debt will remain outstanding until it matures in 2033.
+In the cast public Finance Authority also had 549.1 million in non-general obligation commercial paper outstanding.
+The debt service on this commercial paper is not included in the figures assume the commercial paper will be outstanding for approximately three years and then converted to long-term fixed-rate bonds.
+On May 31, 1995, the Texas Public Finance Authority also had 549.1 million in non-general obligation commercial paper outstanding.
+The debt service figures include the estimated payments on 5370.5 million of variable rate debt outstanding as of May 31, 1995, the Texas Public Finance Authority also had 549.1 million in non-general obligation commercial paper outstanding.
+The debt service figures include the taxable variable rate debt outstanding as of May 31, 1995, the Texas Public Finance Authority and variable rate debt outstanding as of May 31, 1995.
+We texas P enue bonds.
+Sources: Texas Bond Review Board, Office of the Executive Director.